-The benchmark asset allocations are formally reviewed by Investment Solutions and the BTIC at least every two years.
+The benchmark asset allocations for the funds are formally reviewed by Investment Solutions and the BTIC at least every two years.
 Additional reviews may be undertaken by Investment Solutions in response to matters such as material changes in the market (for example interest rate changes or structural changes).
 The BTNZ board maintains oversight of benchmark asset allocations.